TomArcher/node-sandbox/node-sandbox/docs/tutorial-create-node-documentdb-app-in-azure.md

 ![Todo app running](media/tutorial-create-node-documentdb-app-in-azure/app-running.png)

+You can follow the steps below using a Windows, macOS, or Linux.
+The entire tutorial should take only about 5 minutes to complete.

 ## Before you begin

 In order to effectively run through this tutorial, you need to have the following software installed: